GaryLiu152/chemprop_abaucin/README.md

 # Chemprop for the discovery of Abaucin
-Personal branch of chemprop used to predict the antibiotic Abaucin The latest and up-to-date chemprop project can be found [here](https://github.com/chemprop/chemprop "Chemprop's Github").
+Personal branch of chemprop used to predict the antibiotic Abaucin.
+The latest and up-to-date chemprop project can be found [here](https://github.com/chemprop/chemprop "Chemprop's Github").
 In order to preserve reproducability of data, this fork contains the snapshot of chemprop used to predict for Abaucin in the paper Deep learning-guided discovery of a narrow-spectrum antibiotic against *Acinetobacter baumannii*[^1].

 ## Installation